HauptJ/Ansible-WordPress-CloudFlare/README.md

 Configuration file: ```group_vars/all.yml```.
 Use ```all.example``` as a documented example.

 The ```ansible-role-ipv6``` role is only necessary if your host supports IPv6 but does not provide an image that supports it out of the box without custom configuration.
-To use the role you need to specify the ipv6 address and gateway in ```all.yml```.
+To use this role you need to specify the ipv6 address and gateway as a ```host_vars``` variable.
 DigitalOcean supports IPv6 out of the box, while OVH's Cloud and OpenStack require it to be enabled manually.

 The ```ansible-role-cloudflare``` role is called from dns.yml and it can be used to automatically configure DNS records for an ***existing zone*** using CloudFlare's API.